 • Cooldown: 20 seconds

-• Advanced use: Pop Target, identify the nearest enemy, then DON’T immediately peek them.
-Wait 1 second — many players panic and reposition when they suspect they’ve been revealed, and you catch them mid-rotation.
+• Advanced use: Pop Target, identify the nearest enemy, then don’t immediately peek them.
+Wait 1 second.
+Many players panic and reposition when they suspect they’ve been revealed, and you catch them mid-rotation — when they’re moving, not aiming.

 Thunder Dash